AnticOwl/anticowl.github.io/_posts/2024-07-20-WATCH_DOGS.md

 </pre>
 {{site.data.alerts.end}}

-{% include callout.html content="The Transitions and Lights tabs will only appear when the camera is active.
-The DOF (Depth Of Field) isn't useable while in gameplay mode." type="info" %}
+{% include note.html content="This is my note.
+All the content I type here is treated as a single paragraph. <br/><br/> Now I'm typing on a  new line." %}